Docs

 Using environment variables in options file

-) that are automatically expanded when the configuration file is loaded.
+If you are familiar with Ant or Maven, you have most certainly already encountered the variables (like ${token}) that are automatically expanded when the configuration file is loaded.
 ReplicaDB supports this feature as well, here is an example:

 source.user=${PGUSER}